How to Remove Yourself from Spokeo, WhitePages, BeenVerified, and 20+ People Search Sites (2026)

 The Network Effect: How Cleaning Tier 1 Sites Cleans Downstream Sites

 This does not eliminate the need for direct Tier 2 opt-outs: sites already holding your data need to be addressed directly.
-But it changes the long-term maintenance picture: once Tier 1 is clean, the reappearance rate on Tier 2 and 3 sites slows significantly.
+Continue checking sources that match you or expose sensitive fields.

 California DROP: A Shortcut for California Residents